fhiso/legacy-format/serialization.md

 Every dataset contains exactly one *structure* called the **head** and any number of *structures* called **records**.
-Within a serialization, the *head* is always the first *structure*;
+Within a serialisation, the *head* is always the first *structure*;
 within a dataset, the *head* is always identified as such.
 Neither the *head* nor the *records* are substructures of other *structures*.

-The order of *records* is not significant and may be changed upon serialization.
+The order of *records* is not significant and may be changed upon serialisation.
-However, for backwards compatibility it is RECOMMENDED that if there exits a *record* with the *structure type identifier* `http://terms.fhiso.org/elf/SUBN`, that *record* be placed before any other *record* within the serialization.
+However, for backwards compatibility it is RECOMMENDED that if there exits a *record* with the *structure type identifier* `http://terms.fhiso.org/elf/SUBN`, that *record* be placed before any other *record* within the serialisation.

 {.ednote} GEDCOM REQUIRED `SUBN` to be immediately after the `HEAD` if present; the author of this specification is aware of no GEDCOM parser that fails to parse files violating that constraint, hence the RECOMMENDED rather than REQUIRED status.